Skip to main content

 • NB.Mclust: R package for Negative binomial model-based clustering of RNA-seq data.
 Lead Developer: Dr. Qian Li

-• IntNMF: R package for Integrative clustering of multiple genomic datasets with Non-negative matrix factorization (NMF).
+• IntNMF: R package for Integrative clustering of multiple genomic datasets with non-negative matrix factorization (NMF).
 Lead Developer: Dr. Prabhakar Chalise

 • InterSIM: R package for Simulation of Inter-Related Genomic/Molecular Datasets.
 Lead Developer: Dr. Prabhakar Chalise